 mysql> SET GLOBAL max_connections = 300;

 Note: It’s not necessary to have a currently connected client disconnect to run this SQL statement as root.
-The server permits one more connection than the value of the max_connections.
-One connection is reserved for the root user or any other accounts that have SUPER privilege.
+The server permits one more connection than the max_connections value.
+One connection is reserved for the root user or any other accounts that have SUPER privileges.

 When the MySQL server daemon (mysqld) is restarted, the value above will set back to the previous value that exists in my.cnf or my.ini file.
 To make permanent changes, use the method described here:

-A better method to change max_connections parameter would be to add this option to the options file (my.cnf or my.ini, depending on your system) so that it takes effect next time the server is restarted.
+A better method to change max_connections parameter would be to add this option to the options file (my.cnf or my.ini, depending on your system) so that it takes effect next time a server restart occurs.
 Assuming you are using /etc/my.cnf file, add the below line to it.

 # vi /etc/my.cnfmax_connections = 300